What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 In addition to the above, you can determine what is the indentation width by inputting a value in the Tab Width box.
 The default number of characters to indent is 4.
 The value you input here must be between 1 and 32.

-Some Excel authorities, such as Microsoft MVP Jon Peltier, use only 2 spaces for the tab width.
+Some advanced VBA users use a different number of spaces (usually less than 4) for the tab width.
 The reasoning behind using less indentation is that it keeps code from extending too far into the right of the screen.
-Other sources, such as Mastering VBA for Microsoft Office 2013, suggest that if you’re not using a fixed width font (as I suggest below), it may advisable to increase this value in order to have clear levels of indentation in your Code Window.
+Other advanced VBA users suggest that if you're not using a fixed width font (as I suggest below), it may advisable to increase the number of characters (used to indent) to have clear levels of indentation in your Code Window.

 To see how this works in practice, let's take a look at the piece of VBA code that appears in the previous example where I illustrated Auto Data Tips.
 The full VBA code of that macro looks as follows: